Purpose and Integrity for Sustainable Success in Turbulent Times

 - One or several Competitors.

-An Organisation that desires the same as your Organisation.
+An Organisation that desires the same area in the Landscape as your Organisation.

-- It helps avoid being locked into a predetermined course of actions.
+- It helps avoid being locked into a predetermined course of action.

 - It helps avoid constant re-planning when there is too big a difference between reality and plan.